-Lake Atitlan is one of the most beautiful places to visit in Guatemala and you definitely need to include it in your Guatemala itinerary.
-Picking where to stay in Lake Atitlan, however, is easier said than done.
+Lake Atitlan is one of the most beautiful places to visit in Guatemala, and you definitely need to include it in your Guatemala itinerary.
+Picking where to stay in Lake Atitlan, however, is easier said than done – I know I have had to face the dilemma a bunch of times.

 The Towns And Villages Of Lake Atitlan